santolucito/santolucito.github.io/COMS1002/3/index.md

 text = f.read()
 ```

-- compute the most frequent noun phrases (use .noun_phrases [https://github.com/sloria/textblob] to get the noun phrases, then filter the list to select only the noun phrases that contain only alpha characters or spaces, the get the most frequent)
+- compute the most frequent noun phrases (use .noun_phrases [https://github.com/sloria/textblob] to get the noun phrases, then filter the list to select only the noun phrases that contain only alpha characters or spaces, the get the most frequent). you might need to do further filtering, for example, based on the length of the words.
+Do as you see fit!
 - generate a set of 4 images from the 4 most common noun phrases using Stable Diffusion (you will need to design your own prompt - you must include a negative prompt and utilize weights) (note: you might not be able to generate all four at once, but will need to call 'pipe' on one prompt at a time otherwise colab's GPU will run out of memory).

 This will require you leverage your Python skills from the first half of the class, as well as a bit of prompt engineering.